EricTrainingRev/220531-JWA/Study-Guides/Week5.md

         - typically this is done in two phases: alpha and beta testing
             - alpha testing is done by the developers
             - beta testing is done by the end users
+- Data Driven Testing
+    - Testing that takes data from an outside source (think Excel sheet) and uses it to perform tests.
+Typically the results would be stored in an outside source as well, such as another Excel sheet

 ### Common Testing Documentation
 - Test Policy